 In this course, students will combine traditional and contemporary manufacturing skills, together with a high level of design application to create a range of jewellery related products.
 Students will have the opportunity to learn soldering, enamelling, laser cutting & engraving.
 In the second half of the course, students will apply their knowledge to an enterprise task developing a product from concept through to realisation.

-- ✓ Metal pendants
+- Metal pendants

-- ✓ Textured earrings
+- / Textured earrings

-- ✓ Wearable objects
+- ✓ Wearable objects Pewter casting

-- / Pewter casting

-- ✓ Rings
+- / Rings

-Students are to be assessed against the Australian Curriculum Design and Technologies Achievement standards.
+the Australian Curriculum Design and Technologies Achievement standards.

-- ✔ Project production processes and skills
+- Project production processes and skills

-- ✓ Research topics
+- Research topics

-- ✓ Designed solutions
+- Designed solutions